 The main discordance between the two concepts is probably the recognition of water as an economic value by IWRM, while a HRBA recognizes water as a social and cultural good.
 Although a properly applied IWRM will ensure social equity in the allocation of water resources, in practice economic efficiency can trump equity.
 The divergent appraisal of water as an economic or a social good can create divergences between IWRM and HRBA, especially in relation to the criteria of water availability and affordability.

 Articulating IWRM and HRBA has the potential to give clear direction for government and organization working in the water sector.
 By definition IWRM and HRBA share similar principles: participatory approach, non-discrimination, accountability, sustainability and transparency.

-Similarly, a HRBA will benefit from an IWRM approach in using successful planning tools and success story that incorporate every aspect of water management.
-A solely WATSAN approach that mainly focuses on immediate needs to provide access to water and sanitation is likely to not fully address the human right to water and sanitation, especially in regard to environmental and economic sustainability, thus compromising social sustainability.
+Similarly, a HRBA will benefit from an IWRM approach in using successful planning tools and success stories that incorporate every aspect of water management.
+A solely WATSAN approach that mainly focuses on immediate needs to provide access to water and sanitation is likely to not fully address the human rights to water and sanitation, especially in regard to environmental and economic sustainability, thus compromising social sustainability.